-Shout-Out: depending on how you look at it, DJ's comment of "we girls can do anything, right, Barbie?" can either be seen as a pastiche of, or a parody of Mattel's slogan for their flagship product.
+Depending on how you look at it, DJ's comment of "we girls can do anything, right, Barbie?" can either be seen as a pastiche of, or a parody of Mattel's slogan for their flagship product.
 As such, it may overlap with Take That.

 "Shut Up" Kiss: Sam does this twice to Celestia, both times when she's trying to dissuade him of his feelings for her.
 The first occurs on their date in Washington, with Celestia in her human disguise, while the second comes the morning after when she shifts back her true alicorn form.

 Greg does the same to Faust in "Love, Hope and Acceptance".